+Family estate planning documents help you plan for your children’s futures should something happen to you.
 While it is a wise idea for any adult to have a comprehensive estate plan, it is especially important to have one if you have a young child.
-Many estate planning documents help to plan for your children’s futures should something happen to you.
+Ready to create or update your family estate plan?
 Discuss your needs with an experienced estate planning lawyer in Eugene right away.

 Draft a Will